-The general rule is that cellphones are not to be used during school hours in the school building.
-The use of cellphones will be allowed only before entering or after leaving the building, or as directed by staff.
-We ask that parents call the main office instead of their student's personal cellphone for home or personal emergencies; likewise, we ask that students use the main office's phone if they need to contact their parents for an emergency during school hours.
-Cellphone's should be turned off and kept either in a backpack or locker.
-Please follow your individual school's cellphone policies for any other cellphone-related matters.
-The District is not responsible for any loss or damage to personal property, including cellphones, brought by students onto District property.
+All preschool-grade 12 students across School District U-46 will be restricted from using their wireless communication devices (e.g., cellphones, smart watches, smart glasses, etc.) during the school day inside academic spaces and during instruction.
+The use of cellphones will be allowed only before entering or after leaving the building, or as directed by U-46 employees.
+Parents/Guardians should call the main office instead of their student's personal cellphone for home or personal emergencies; likewise, students are asked to use the main office's phone if they need to contact their parents/guardians for an emergency during school hours.
+Cellphones should be turned off and kept either in a backpack, locker, or otherwise secured in accordance with the individual school's procedures.
+Please follow the individual school's cellphone guidelines for any other cellphone-related matters.
+The district is not responsible for any loss or damage to any personal property, including but not limited to cellphones brought by students onto district property.